datajerk/c2d/README.md

 ### Testing

-Automated testing is only supported on OS/X and requires the following:
+Automated testing is only supported on MacOS (OS/X) and requires the following:

 * Virtual ][ (<http://http://www.virtualii.com/>)